exonum/exonum-btc-anchoring/DEPLOY.md

 To connect an application with the anchoring node, you must specify its api addresses in the `Settings` tab.
 Also you can change selected validator by these settings.

-## Change variables
+### Change variables

+Variables that you can modify:
+ - `fee` - the amount of the fee for the anchoring transaction.
+ - `frequency` - the frequency in blocks with which occurs the generation of a new `anchoring` transactions.
+ - `utxo_confirmations` - The minimum number of confirmations in bitcoin network to consider the `anchoring` transaction as fully confirmed.

-Just change the settings and apply the new configuration.
+Just change these variables and apply the new configuration.

-## Add funds
+### Add funds

 Send to anchoring wallet some btc and save transactions hex.
 Wait until transaction got enough confirmations.
 Then replace `funding_tx` variable by saved hex.

-## Change list of validators
+### Change list of validators

 ***Important warning!** This procedure changes the `anchroing` address and node needs to wait until the last anchored transaction gets enough confirmations.